Zuehlke/software-engineering-corner/drafts/terraform-with-provider-from-filesystem.md

 You may be developing your own Terraform provider and need to test it before releasing it via the artifact repository.
+You may be evaluating an externally developed provider without wanting to go through a long-winded approvals process.
-Or you may be in an environment where it's a laboriously slow process to deploy a custom provider into the local repository mirror (such as Nexus or Artifactory).
+You may be in an environment where it's a laboriously slow process to deploy a custom provider into the local repository mirror (such as Nexus or Artifactory).
+Or there could be corporate policy constraints, lack of access directly to the Internet, or other reasons why your network mirror cannot supply the provider your terraform project needs.

 In a recent project, my team needed to develop a Terraform provider for the Gravitee API Gateway and API management portal.